Ontario Science Centre: Plaza

-Lotic Meander by Stacey Levy is an outdoor installation in polished and blasted granite and cast glass set into the solar terrace of the Ontario Science Centre.
+Lotic Meander by Stacy Levy is an outdoor installation in polished and blasted granite and cast glass set into the solar terrace of the Ontario Science Centre.
 The work depicts the patterns of water as it moves through a stream bed.
 In 2007, the Ontario Science Centre unveiled the Teluscape Exploration Plaza, providing several interactive exhibits adjacent to the science centre's exterior main entrance.

 FUNtain Aquatic Play

 As originally built, the Science Centre had a large fountain area directly in front of the entranceway, located to create a traffic roundabout.
+The fountain virtually screened views of the building from the street, and provided cooling for the building.
 The original water fountain has been rejuvenated to provide a more welcoming and accessible entrance to the Science Centre.
 The new plaza, named "Teluscape", was designed by Reich + Petch Architects and EDA Collaborative.
 It opened to the public on September 20, 2006, and is accessible 24 hours a day.

-The new fountain is also a hydraulophone designed by installation artist Steve Mann.
+The new fountain is a hydraulophone, designed by installation artist Steve Mann.
 It is a hydraulic-action pipe organ which can be played by anyone walking into the space.
-Blocking the flow of any one of the 57 water jets in the fountain forces the water across to a corresponding organ pipe, where it makes a loud sound as the water is forced out through the speaking mouth of the pipe.
+Blocking the flow of any of the 57 water jets in the fountain redirects the water to a corresponding organ pipe, where it makes a loud sound as the water is forced out through the speaking mouth of the pipe.
 The lowest 12 notes in each pipe division of the organ are visible as pipes arranged in a circle.
 The North Division consists of stopped hydrapasons (similar to diapasons but running on water rather than air), whereas the South Division pipes are open at both ends (sound emerges from the ends rather than from a mouth as with the North pipes).
 The North organ console consists of 12 water jets, whereas the south console consists of 45 water jets.

 The organ is supplied with water from three Pentair pumps, supplying water at a rate of 130 gal/min, each by way of a 3 in diameter water line.
-Air is supplied from three Ingersol Rand four-cylinder air compressors, each having a 25 hp motor.
+Air is supplied from three Ingersol Rand four-cylinder air compressors, each is equipped with a 25 hp motor.
 Since the instrument runs on both air and water, it may be regarded as a hybrid hydraulophone and pneumatophone, but because it is played by blocking water jets rather than air holes, it is principally a hydraulophone.

 The fountain must be shut down and drained to avoid freezing damage during the cold season.
-On November 21, 2007, the aquatic play facility was temporarily switched from water operation to air operation, effectively becoming perhaps one of the first pneumatic-play facilities, where visitors can frolic in a fountain of air jets.
+On November 21, 2007, the aquatic play facility was temporarily switched from water operation to air operation, effectively becoming perhaps one of the first pneumatic-play facilities, where visitors can play among a fountain of air jets.
 In this mode of operation, the fountain becomes a wind instrument.
 The hydraulophone may not be operational during the winter months.